cfpb/django-hud/README.md

 ## cron_job management command

 `./manage.py cron_job` will load HUD data into hud_api_replace_counselingagencies local table.
-Error messages will be printed to stderr if any, but no other means of error notification are present.
+Error messages will be emailed to a list of emails (right now consisting of test3@example.com only).